My mummy I'm a miracle!

 MRS. Will someone give thing a bottle?

-MR. Or swap it for a model?
+MR. Or it for a later model?

-MRS. Hairy stinky thing
+MRS. Hairy little thing

-MR. I can't his frank and beans...
+MR. I can't find his and beans...